-Once your completed application has been submitted where you plan to attend, please allow two to three weeks for processing.
-You will be notified of your status.
-If you have any questions, contact the location where you have submitted the forms.
+It's easy to apply, as qualification is based on individual household needs.
+Applications are required to be updated annually beginning in January each year.
+Please note funds are limited.
+Attendance requirements may apply and lack of use could result in reallocation of funds.
+Once your completed application has been submitted, please allow two to three weeks for processing.
+You will be notified of your application status via email.
+If you have any questions, contact the location listed on your electronic FAF application.